zhongpc/zhongpc.github.io/_pages/about.md

 My research focuses on the following:

 * Computational design of energy materials from first-principles
-* Statistical mechanics in lattice systems and optimization for robust modeling
+* Statistical mechanics and electronic structure methods in solid-state materials
 * AI for Science: atomistic modeling, materials science, sustainability

 I enjoy doing research with imaginative ideas and implementing them via canonical approaches.